Yaxuanzhang5/app-review-source-validation/README.md

 ### 2. Review the Database Design

-The current database design work is located in:
+The database design work is located in:

 ```text
 database_design/